-Scope 2 emissions are based on electricity only.
-Purchased steam and heat are not commonly used by ITW facilities.
-The electricity consumption is collected monthly and maintained through a web-based system.
-The quantities are taken from utility bills, and the GHG emissions are calculated using published emissions factors based on geography.
-The assumptions made are: - all meters and invoice information are correct - the data entered on the web-based system is correct and complete - emissions factors are correct.
+The fuels included in our GHG inventory were selected based on GRI reporting guidance, the existing regulatory requirements of countries in which we operate, and the fuels used in our facilities.
+The energy consumption from these fuels is collected monthly from utility bills and invoices; this data is kept in a web-based system, which calculates the greenhouse gas emissions.
+The assumptions are: - all meters and invoice quantities are correct - the data entered on the web-based system is correct and complete - emissions factors and GWPs are correct - volume and mass to energy conversions are correct.
 Not having process or equipment specific information is a major limitation to this process.